 “It doesn’t matter how you record your notes, as long as you do.”Bill Gates.

-But science shows that note-taking has many benefits.
+While I may not 100% agree with Gates here—some note-taking systems do seem to work better than others—science shows that note-taking itself has many benefits.
 Let’s have a quick look at what these are.

 - Better learning.
 According to research, note-taking allows you to better remember the stuff you read.
 This is because the effort required to take notes helps form new pathways in the brain and encode the information in a way that stores it better in your long-term memory.
 This does not happen as effectively when passively taking information in.